 Industry Borough was incorporated in 1960.
 It was formed from Industry Township and included Ohioview, Merrill plus Industry villages and adjacent farm lands.
-The history of the municipality goes back to1817 when construction of a road from Beaver to Little Beaver Bridge was approved.
-The post office was established in 1833, and William McCallister laid out the village of Industry September 14, 1836.
-Industry Township was formed February 7, 1856, from parts of Ohio and Brighton townships.
+The history of the municipality goes back to 1817 when construction of a road from Beaver to Little Beaver Bridge was approved.
+The post office was established in 1833 and William McCallister laid out the Village of Industry September 14, 1836.
+Industry Township was created February 7, 1856 from parts of Ohio and Brighton townships.

 Fun facts about Industry:

 -In the 1840’s, steamboats named Pekin, Mingo Chief, Palo Alto and Financier were built in the boatyards.

 -In 1856, the Cleveland and Pittsburgh Railroad and railroad station were constructed.

 -Merchants in the 1870’s included J.W.
 Engle and Sons, boatbuilders; O.E.
 Aber, dry goods; James Harsha, general dealer in agricultural implements, sewing machines, pianos and organs.